 This fall, you can easily host your walkathon or similar physical challenge virtually.
 Consider tying your goal or distance to a number that is important to your organization or work to help it stick out.

 No matter how you set up your fundraising, you'll want to focus on personal connections.
-With the isolation of the past year and a half, everyone wants to feel more connected.
+With the isolation of the past two and a half years, everyone wants to feel more connected.
 Give them that opportunity in your fundraising and you'll see huge success.

 About the Author